Last Updated on May 28, 2023 by Ellen

 I woke up in Bangkok, Thailand, and watched the morning sun light the smoggy sky to a whitish-yellowish gray.
 I’m in this city for a doctor’s appointment related to my breast cancer diagnosis last year.
 It’s ironic: today happens to be World Cancer Day, according to the Thai morning news shows I flipped through as I drank coffee.
 It’s also Chinese New Year’s Eve for Year of the Pig.
+But this message I have about 3D mammograms is good for any day of the year.

 World Cancer Day is to “raise awareness” about the dreaded disease.
 I think we’re all aware of cancer by now.
 But as a breast cancer survivor, I want to offer a specific message of early detection with 3D mammograms.
 This helped save me from a definite course of chemotherapy and other drugs.